abigailwilson/100-days-of-code/log.md

 Today's Progress: Continued advanced FCC algorithm challenges.

+Thoughts: Completed the phone numbers challenge!
+My solution wasn't very elegant as I couldn't get it completed only with a regex and resorted to some other things to validate the numbers, but it works.
+Also finished another challenge to manipulate JSON.

+Link to work: n/a

+### Day 37: February 7, 2018

+Today's Progress: Continued advanced FCC algorithm challenges.

 Thoughts: Got all but 2 of the tests passing now on the phone number validation.
 These last two are tricky to make false without making valid numbers false too!

 Link to work: n/a